 Have you heard of Easykits.org website?
 If you are like me, I had never heard of them before.
-I want to share what I learned about Easykits.org website.
+I feel it is important for me to share what I learned Easykits.org is doing.

-Over the past couple of months, I have received four phone messages that Amazon is hiring people to list products and write product reviews for $17 to $32 an hour.
-Although I didn’t erase these messages, I just ignored them until my son mentioned he is interested in working from home.
-So, my son and I decided to check out the four saved messages.
+Over a couple of months, I received four phone messages that Amazon is hiring people to list products and write product reviews for $17 to $32 an hour.
+My phone automatically saved these four messages so when my son mentioned he was interested in working online from home, I told him about the messages that Amazon was hiring.

 We thought it was strange these four messages came from four different phone numbers (all in different states) but since Amazon is such a large company, we discounted it.
-Each message also stated if you are interested in working for Amazon, go to this website to apply, but each message referenced a different website which we discounted again due to the size of Amazon.
+Each message also stated if you are interested in working for Amazon, go ______ website to apply.
+However, each message referenced a different website which we discounted again due to the size of Amazon.

 The first website was webstorejobs.org which took us to the following news5 article link announcing that Amazon is hiring people to work from home: